Administrator joins Buckeye staff after five years at Colgate

 In 2007, he served as president of the Division 1-A Athletic Directors Association.
 He also served on the Basketball Academic Enhancement Group, a 27-member panel charged with developing strategies to enhance academic performance and graduation rates in Division I men's basketball.

-Smith is past president of the National Association of Collegiate Directors of Athletics (NACDA) and was that organization's first African-American president.
+Smith is past president of the National Association of Collegiate Directors of Athletics (NACDA).
 He also has served on the NCAA Management Council, the NCAA Committee on Infractions, the NCAA Executive Committee, the NCAA Football Rules Committee, the President's Commission Liaison Committee, the NCAA Baseball Academic Enhancement Task Force and the National Football Foundation Honors Court, among others.

 Smith grew up in Cleveland, Ohio, and attended the University of Notre Dame on a football scholarship.
 He played four years of football as a defensive end for the Irish and was a member of the 1973 Associated Press national championship team.